Close

 Space is Gay!

 Only two things are infinite: Space and Gay.
-Check out Charlie Jane Anders ( opens in a new windowVictories Greater than Death), Ryka Aoki ( opens in a new windowLight From Uncommon Stars), A.K.
-Larkwood ( opens in a new windowThe Unspoken Name), Everina Maxwell ( opens in a new windowWinter’s Orbit), and moderator K.M.
-Szpara ( opens in a new windowFirst, Become Ashes) as they discussed queer science fiction spaces, extraterrestrial OTPs, and how in space, no one can hear your gay pining.
+Check out Charlie Jane Anders (Victories Greater than Death), Ryka Aoki (Light From Uncommon Stars), A.K.
+Larkwood (The Unspoken Name), Everina Maxwell (Winter’s Orbit), and moderator K.M.
+Szpara (First, Become Ashes) as they discussed queer science fiction spaces, extraterrestrial OTPs, and how in space, no one can hear your gay pining.
 Attendees were able to enter for a chance to win one of Tor’s limited edition Space is Gay pins.

 Rewatch below via Facebook: